Reducing waste and reusing or repairing items can help save money and reduce your impact on the environment.

 Furniture

-There are many opportunities locally to find second hand (or upcycled) furniture.
-Portsmouth has many local charities accepting donations of furniture in good condition, many of which offer free collections, such as:
+You can find local second hand (or upcycled) furniture.
+Many charities accept donations in good condition, and offer free collections:

 Consider washable nappies